Keyboard shortcuts

 results.json # captures and normalized results

-results.md # human-readable summary table
+results.md # human-readable results table

 nodes/